Mint Chocolate Truffles are such an easy treat. Cure your chocolate cravings with this four-ingredient chocolate truffle.

 - 8 ounces semi-sweet chocolate read more about what chocolate to use here

 - 1/2 cup heavy cream

-- 1/2 tsp mint extract
+- 1/2 teaspoon mint extract (not peppermint extract)

 - 1/2 cup powdered sugar or cocoa powder